forge/forge-build/README.md

 forge-build
 ===========

-Used to release Furnace and Forge projects
+Used to release Furnace and Forge projects.
+This project requires Git 1.8.2+ for the remote submodule update feature to work.

 To clone this project: